GalchenkoAlexander/gcp-cicd/hive-sample-persistent.md

 ```

 ### Dataproc
-Dataproc cluster must be up and running
+A Dataproc cluster must be up and running

 ### Composer

 Next steps are describes process of composer creation.

 - Cloud Composer environment
 ```